 Below is a list of postsecondary institutions that welcome undocumented students.
 You’ll also find a list of states that charge in-state tuition rates for undocumented students who meet attendance and graduation requirements from an in-state high school.

 The below schools have policies that offer in-state tuition to undocumented students.
 These schools allow undocumented students to pay in-state tuition rates when other requirements are met.
-Such requirements may include attendance and graduating from a high school located in that state.
+Such requirements may include attending and graduating from a high school in that state.

 - The University of Hawaii Board of Regents